mkindahl/network-router-rs/README.md

 # Contribution

 The code is distributed using Apache License Version 2.0.
-See the `LICENCE` file for more information.
+See the `LICENSE` file for more information.